pppd

 ipcp-accept-remote

-(remote) IP address, even if the remote IP address was specified
+mote) IP address, even if the remote IP address was specified in

 ipcp-max-configure n